robertostling/scribendi_score/README.md

 ## Usage example

-To score the manually corrected version (simulating a very good GEC system!) from the dev set of SOMELANGUAGE, you can use the following command:
+To score the manually corrected version (simulating a very good GEC system!) from the dev set of German, you can use the following command:

 ```
      python3 scribendi.py \
-        --src ../multigec-2025-participants/... \
+        --src ../multigec-2025-participants/german/Merlin/de-merlin-orig-dev.md  \
-        --pred .../multigec-2025-participants/... \
+        --pred ../multigec-2025-participants/german/Merlin/de-merlin-ref1-dev.md  \
         --access_token your_access_token
 ```

+Note that you will need quite a bit of GPU memory for the default model, it has been verified to work with an A100 GPU.

 ## Original README